epdansereau/QuickDeleter/README.md

 # QuickDeleter
-Display and quickly delete images in Jupyter Notebook
+This Jupyter Notebook allows to quickly delete images to clean a dataset for machine learning